Tag: Artifact

 The Mesha Stele (Moabite Stone)

 in HistoricalFew archaeological discoveries have illuminated the biblical world quite like the Mesha Stele, also known as the Moabite Stone.
-Unearthed in 1868 at Dibon (modern-day Dhiban, Jordan), the stele stands as a vivid first-person account from King Mesha of Moab โ a nation often at odds with ancient Israel.
-Written in Moabite, a dialect closely…
+The stele stands as a vivid first-person account from King Mesha of Moab, a nation often at odds with ancient Israel.
+Written in Moabite, a dialect closely related to biblical Hebrew, the 34-line inscription dates to…

 -